jakeberg/backend-kenziebot-assessment/README.md

-# This program uses python version 2.7
+# This program uses Python version 2.7

 This is a slackbot named Bob: